nystudio107/craft-transcoder/docs/docs/using.md

 The above example would cause it to not change the audio of the source audio file at all (not recommended for client-proofing purposes).

-The file format setting `audioEncoder` is preset to what you'll need to generate `mp3` audio files, but it can also generate `aac`, `ogg`, or any other format that `ffmpeg` supports.
+The file format setting `audioEncoder` is preset to what you’ll need to generate `mp3` audio files, but it can also generate `aac`, `ogg`, or any other format that `ffmpeg` supports.
 See the `config.php` file for details

 ## Getting Transcoding Progress